 What is Disney MaxPass?

 Disney MaxPass is an optional paid program.
 It allows guests to book Disney FASTPASS reservations through the Disneyland Resort Mobile App and allows unlimited Disney PhotoPass downloads for the day.
 The price for Disney MaxPass is $10 per person, per ticket, per day.
-Guests may purchase Disney MaxPass when they purchase their ticket or as an add-on through the Disneyland Mobile App once they enter either theme park.
-Annual Passholders may purchase just a day through the app after entering the park, or purchase an annual plan for $75 that expires when their current pass expires.
+(Be sure to get a hop on your discount Disneyland tickets by purchasing through us!)
+Guests can purchase Disney MaxPass as an add-on through the Disneyland Mobile App once they enter either theme park.
+Annual Passholders may purchase just a day through the app after entering the park or purchase an annual plan for $75 that expires when their current pass expires.
 All guests still have the option to scan their park tickets at individual FASTPASS attractions with no additional charge.

 It is important to understand that all FASTPASS reservations — Disney MaxPass and paper FASTPASS — are now electronically linked to a guest’s park admission ticket (or annual pass).
 This has some positive benefits that we'll discuss!

 Disney MaxPass is $10 per ticket per person per day.
 So, a party of 4 x $10 = $40 for one day.
 Each member of your group will connect his or her park admission ticket to Disney MaxPass.
 You may do that ahead of the day you're visiting, but it won't be active until the day you visit.
 If someone in your party does not enjoy most of the attractions that offer FASTPASS or is too short, you might avoid buying them a MaxPass and use the Rider Switch service as well.